Yahya-Daqour/pyroomacoustics_room_aug/README.md

 | `--num_rooms`   | Number of rooms to generate for simulation                     | 100                 |
 | `--num_workers` | Number of worker processes for parallel processing             | Number of cpu cores |
 ### Running the Script
-1. Prepate a text file (`input.txt`) with paths to the WAV files, one path per line.
+1. Prepare a text file (`input.txt`) with paths to the WAV files, one path per line.
 2. Run the script:
    ```bash
    python main.py --input_file input.txt --output_dir simulated_wavs --rooms_shape rectangle --num_rooms 50 --num_workers 4